Photo by Drew Hays on Unsplash

 Trust me, nothing good will come out of this.

-Whoever invented this did a disservice to mankind.
+Whoever invented this have done a disservice to mankind.

 2 - Hunger / Indication of Interest (IOI)